Milling machine drilling into metal with cutting fluid flowing to control heat and clear shavings

 Best For:

-• Hard Metals: This is their prime territory.
-Think stainless steel appliances, cast iron pipes, hardened steel bolts, tool steel, and even some types of hard plastics that might melt standard bits.
-If you’re drilling into anything labeled “hardened steel” or working with strong alloys, cobalt is often your go-to.
+• Hard Metals: This is their prime territory — stainless steel appliances, cast iron pipes, hardened steel bolts, tool steel, and even some hard plastics that would melt standard bits.

 • High Volume Drilling: If you have many holes to drill in hard materials, the extended life of cobalt bits makes them a more economical choice in the long run, despite a higher initial cost.